nickgammon/G-Pascal/markdown/pascal_compiler.md

     ```

 WRITE and WRITELN can take any number of parameters, these are just written one after the other without intervening spaces.

+#### LCDWRITE

+To write the the LCD display use LCDWRITE with the same arguments as WRITE (described above).

 ---